Unbroken (film): Critical response

 The film received mixed reviews from critics.
-Rotten Tomatoes gives the film a rating of 52% based on 230 reviews, with an average rating of 6.00/10.
+Rotten Tomatoes gives the film a rating of 53% based on 230 reviews, with an average rating of 6.00/10.
 The website's critical consensus reads, "Unbroken is undoubtedly well-intentioned, but it hits a few too many of the expected prestige-pic beats to register as strongly as it should."
 On Metacritic, the film has a score of 59 out of 100 based on 48 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 The audience was 52 percent female and 71 percent over the age of 25.

 The SAG Nominating Committee gave it a standing ovation after a screening.

 The score received a mixed critical reaction.
 Callum Hofler of Entertainment Junkie stated, "At its finest, Unbroken is perhaps Desplat's strongest and most resonant emotional work since The Tree of Life or Harry Potter and the Deathly Hallows – Part 2, both from 2011.
 It comes off as bold, ambitious, yet intimate and sentimental all the same.
 It can be an elegant and harmonious exploration of human determination, drive and spirit."
 He also criticized numerous components, claiming that, "In most cases though, the primary issue with the album is its lack of energy and vitality.
-There is many a time where the music seems to just sit in place, lacking major progression in character, motive or mindset."
+There is many a time where [sic] the music seems to just sit in place, lacking major progression in character, motive or mindset."
 He awarded the score a final rating of 6 out of 10.
 Jorn Tillnes of Soundtrack Geek acclaimed the album, stating, "This score is pretty great.
 It's been a really good year for Desplat.
 Godzilla and The Monuments Men at the top of the pile, but this is not far behind."
 He summarized with, "It is a turning point though for those who think Desplat is about boring bass rhythms and motifs.
 This might even get the haters to respect him as a composer."
 He awarded the score an 87.8 out of 100.